Tony-Wright/my-website/README.md

 Updates made on master on GitHub before rebase.

-## Repository Purpose
+## Purpose

-This file is just a readme file.
+This purpose of this file is to provide examples on how to use Git and GitHub together.